Is a Budget Robot Vacuum Worth It?

 Do not expect mapping or smart navigation from a robot cleaner with a price of $200.
 The only model that comes with these features is the latest ILIFE A8.
 Also, the option when a robot recharge and then resume from the place it stops depends on mapping so you will not get a robot for this money with the "recharge & resume."

 The robot that costs about $100-$300 will probably have a random cleaning pattern which is not bad.
 It only means that you probably need to run the robot more often so it will go over the spots it misses the first time.
-Moreover, all the robots come with sensors that help to avoid obstacles and don't let the robot to fall down from stairs.
+Moreover, all the robots come with sensors that help to avoid obstacles and don't let the robot to fall down from the stairs.
 Also, the ones that have a docking station (the cheapest cleaners don't), automatically get to recharge when the battery is out of energy.

 What is good about a budget model - cleaning time.
 Most of them can last longer than most of the expensive units.
 Because of that cheap machines are equipped with less powerful motors which means they probably will perform worse on carpeting surface (we are talking about medium and high-pile carpets, thin carpets are no problem for the most of devices).

 Bare floor is the type of floor even the cheapest machines work good on.
-Do not afraid with a cheap robovac if your home is mostly about hardwood floor, tile, marble or whatever.
+Do not afraid of a cheap robovac if your home is mostly about hardwood floor, tile, marble or whatever.
 The difference between robots can be in a mopping feature.
 Some machines can not only sweep but also wet mopping a floor.
 If you need this option - have a look at 2-in-1 units.

 Some of the basic machines don't have an app so they can be controlled manually by pressing the buttons on its lid.
 Some of them such as Ecovacs Deepbot N79S even compatible with Alexa.
 Today, mostly all robots support Wi-Fi and have an app so if it's important - you have this option in budget machines.